Louise-fr/cv/README.md

 # Portfolio & CV

-Creating a using Vue as frontend and Express as backend
+Creating a Portfolio using Vue as frontend and Express as backend

 ## Project setup for frontend